YBHwang/clova-developer-guide/en-KR/DevConsole/Guides/CEK/Deploy_Extension.md

 ## Requesting a review {#RequestExtensionSubmission}

-Once you have filled out the [deployment information](#InputDeploymentInfo) and the [privacy and compliance information](#InputComplianceInfo), you can request a review of your registerd extension as the last step.
+Once you have filled out the [deployment information](#InputDeploymentInfo) and the [privacy and compliance information](#InputComplianceInfo), you can request a review of your registered extension as the last step.
 Then a Clova administrator reviews the extension such as its registered information, actual execution, and suitability.

 * If the extension is functioning properly and no issues are found during the review, it will pass the review and you will be able to deploy the extension immediately.
-* If an execution error is found during the review or a critical issue is found within the user scenario, the request for deployment will be rejected by the administrator.
+* If an execution error is found during the review or a critical issue is found within potential user scenarios, the request for deployment will be rejected by the administrator.
 Then the extension will go back to the previous status.

 ![](/DevConsole/Resources/Images/DevConsole-Extension_Submission_Process.png)